Larry Harding and Steve Malley

 With a PEO, your entity becomes a “co-employer” with the 3rd party PEO, meaning you retain (often) even more of the benefits of using an EoR, but with a fraction of the cost.

-Even if you decide to register an entity early in your path to scaling in the US, the benefits for leveraging the resources of a PEO remain.
-HSP Group clients have found our expertise particularly useful when the “people solution” and strategy is combined with the evaluation of the type of people you plan to hire.
+Even if you register an entity early in your path to scale, the benefits of leveraging a PEO remain.
+Our expertise is particularly useful when the solution and strategy are combined with the evaluation of the people you hire.

-Now you have successfully grown and scaled your company in the US, terrific!
+Now you have successfully grown and scaled your company in the US.
+That is terrific!
 That’s no small task.
-But now you want to significantly ramp up your employee base, bring HR in house and broaden your US people/culture strategy.
+But now you want to significantly ramp up your employee base, bring HR in-house, and broaden your US people/culture strategy.

 What a great problem to have!

-No sweat for companies who followed the two ideas we've already discussed.
-When you have the right people solution, it leads you into the right entity solution and when the right entity solution matures, it empowers you to “stand-alone.”
+No sweat for companies who followed the two ideas we’ve already discussed.
+When you have the right people solution, it leads you to the right entity solution.
+And when the right entity solution matures, it empowers you to “stand alone.”
 Allowing for a move away from fully outsourced or “Managed Global Expansion.”

-Offering stand-alone payroll and benefits with an in-house HR leader in place is a tremendously viable future state for a ‘new to the US’ company to achieve.
-Companies who evaluate these steps will be significantly better prepared for whatever challenges, risk and opportunities come their way.
+Offering stand-alone payroll and benefits with an in-house HR leader in place is a tremendously viable future state for a “new to the US” company to achieve.
+Companies that evaluate these steps are significantly better prepared for the challenges, risks, and opportunities that come their way.

 It all goes back to the timeless adage from famed investor Warren Buffett, “someone’s sitting in the shade today because someone planted a tree a long time ago.”
 Plan now and reap the benefits later.